Brownfield Land Register

 Brownfield sites included in Part 1 of the Register have been identified through a variety of sources, including:

-- SAMDev Plan Allocations without Planning Permission as at the 31 March 2017.
+- Selected SAMDev Plan Allocations without Planning Permission as at the 31 March 2019.

-- Unimplemented Sites with Planning Permission as at the 31 March 2017.
+- Selected Sites with Planning Permission as at the 31 March 2019.

-- Unimplemented Sites with Prior Approval as at the 31 March 2017.
+- Selected Sites with Prior Approval as at the 31 March 2019.

 - Selected Lapsed Planning Permissions.

-- Strategic Sites identified during the ongoing Local Plan Review.
+- Selected Strategic Sites identified during the ongoing Local Plan Review.

-- Selected Sites being considered within the Strategic Land Availability Assessment (SLAA).
+- Selected Sites from within the Strategic Land Availability Assessment (SLAA).

 If you consider that there are any further brownfield sites which are suitable for inclusion within Part 1 of the Register, please submit the site using the Strategic Land Availability Assessment Proforma.